gdav1138/gdav1138/README.md

 # Hey, I'm Gage

 I'm finishing my B.S. in Applied Computer Science with a focus on **Game Design and Simulation** at Oregon State University (June 2026).
-I'm interested in gameplay engineering, graphics programming, and systems-level development.
+I'm interested in gameplay engineering, graphics programming, and software/systems-level development.

 Before pivoting into CS, I spent nearly a decade in team leadership and operations management.
 That experience shaped how I approach collaboration, problem-solving, and building things that work for real people.